Aeolipile: History

-Both Hero and Vitruvius draw on the much earlier work by Ctesibius (285–222 BC), also known as Ktēsíbios or Tesibius, who was an inventor and mathematician in Alexandria, Ptolemaic Egypt.
-He wrote the first treatises on the science of compressed air and its uses in pumps.
+Both Hero and Vitruvius draw on the much earlier work by Ctesibius (285–222 BCE), also known as Ktēsíbios or Tesibius, who was an inventor and mathematician in Alexandria, Ptolemaic Egypt.
+He wrote the first known treatises on the science of compressed air and its uses in pumps.

 Vitruvius's description

 Vitruvius (c.
-80 BC – c.
-15 BC) mentions aeolipiles by name:
+80 BCE – c.
+15 BCE) mentions aeolipiles by name:

 Aeolipilae are hollow brazen vessels, which have an opening or mouth of small size, by means of which they can be filled with water.
 Prior to the water being heated over the fire, but little wind is emitted.
 As soon, however, as the water begins to boil, a violent wind issues forth.

 Hero's description

 Hero (c.
-10–70 AD) takes a more practical approach, in that he gives instructions how to make one:
+10–70 CE) takes a more practical approach, in that he gives instructions how to make one: